CogKnowEdge-Solutions/Context-Memory-Layer/Lab 1/lab1.md

 client = Groq(api_key=os.getenv("GROQ_API_KEY"))
 ```

-- `load_dotenv("../.env")` loads the contents of a `.env` file located one directory above the notebook into memory.
-- `os.getenv("GROQ_API_KEY")` retrieves the value of `GROQ_API_KEY` from that loaded file.
-- `client = Groq(api_key=...)` creates a client object — the interface used to send requests to Groq for the rest of the notebook.
+- This cell loads the secret Groq API key from a hidden `.env` file, and uses it to open a connection to the AI.
+- That connection is stored in `client`, which every later call to the AI will use.

-Keeping the API key in a separate `.env` file (rather than typing it directly into the notebook) prevents it from being exposed if the notebook is ever shared or published.
+- Keeping the key in a separate `.env` file — instead of typing it directly into the notebook — means the key stays private even if the notebook itself is shared.

 ### Step 4 — Locate and Read the Document